fiatjaf/noflux-website/content/docs/webhooks.md

 - HTTP Method: `POST`
 - Content Type: `application/json`
-- The HMAC signature is stored in the HTTP header: `X-Miniflux-Signature`
+- The HMAC signature is stored in the HTTP header: `X-Noflux-Signature`
-- The event type in stored in HTTP header `X-Miniflux-Event-Type` in addition to the request body
+- The event type in stored in HTTP header `X-Noflux-Event-Type` in addition to the request body
 - The body contains a JSON payload

-Validating Signatures from Miniflux
+Validating Signatures from Noflux
 -----------------------------------

-Miniflux will sign all inbound requests to your application with an `X-Miniflux-Signature` HTTP header.
+Noflux will sign all inbound requests to your application with an `X-Noflux-Signature` HTTP header.
 The signature uses the HMAC-SHA256 hashing algorithm with the request body and the auto-generated secret key that is visible in **Settings > Integrations > Webhook**.

 Example in PHP: